-Beyond business and commercial considerations, and in accordance with general US tax law, companies in the industry incorporated in Delaware are subject to federal taxes, as well as to the taxes required by the states in which their sales are made or their assets/employees are located.
+Beyond business and commercial considerations, and in accordance with general US tax law, companies are subject to federal taxes, as well as to the taxes required by the states in which their sales are made or their assets/employees are located regardless of the state they are incorporated.
 It is therefore clear that the purpose of incorporating in Delaware is not tax motivated.